materialsvirtuallab/m3gnet/docs_src/index.md

 # M3GNet

-M3GNet(https://materialsvirtuallab.github.io/m3gnet) is a new materials graph neural network architecture that explicitly incorporates 3-body interactions.
+M3GNet is a new materials graph neural network architecture that incorporates 3-body interactions.
 A key difference with prior materials graph implementations such as [MEGNet](https://github.com/materialsvirtuallab/megnet) is the addition of the coordinates for atoms and the 3×3 lattice matrix in crystals, which are necessary for obtaining tensorial quantities such as forces and stresses via auto-differentiation.

 As a framework, M3GNet has diverse applications, including:
 - Interatomic potential development.
 With the same training data, M3GNet performs similarly to state-of-the-art machine